scunningham8/Gig-Scheduler/homework8-gigscheduler-scunningham8-master/README.md

 Implement any remaining features specified in the requirements (above) and connect their functions to the application loop.

-**Step 2: Writing a User Manual**
+**Step 6: Writing a User Manual**
 Write a brief user manual so other Kauffman Koncerts team members can operate your application.
 You DO NOT want to be the only one who knows how to use your system.
 Nobody's got time for that.
 Ensure that the user manual is included in the top-level directory of your git repository with the filename `USER_MANUAL`.
 This file can have extension: `.txt`, `.md`, `.pdf`, `.doc`, `.html`, or `.docx`.
 No other file types will be allowed.

-### Turning It In

-For your final submission, your repository must include (in addition to your code):

-1.  _(Updated from assignment 1)_ The EER Diagram that describes your database.
-This should be in the top-level directory of your repository.
-If you had to modify your database during development for any reason, ensure that your EER diagram is up to date.
-2.  _(Updated from assignment 1)_ The SQL dump that creates and seeds your database.
-This should be in the top-level directory of your repository.
-If you had to modify your database during development for any reason, ensure that your SQL dump is up to date.
-3. A brief user manual explaining how to interact with your application.
-4. Of course, the Java code that defines the behavior of your application (including code, comments, and unit tests).

-### Gig Scheduler Assignment 2 Evaluation Criteria
+### Gig Scheduler Evaluation Criteria

-**Below is a list of criteria for which the assignment will be evaluated and feedback will be given, using the E/S/N/U system.** _The sub-bullet points are provided as examples of what to consider when completing this assignment and are not intended to be comprehensive._
+**Below is a list of criteria for which the project meets.** _The sub-bullet points are provided as examples of what to consider when completing this assignment and are not intended to be comprehensive._

--   **Data Structures**
+-   **OOP Structure**
-    -   use of built-in data structures is appropriate for needs of system
+    -   use of encapsulation & inheritance
-    -   custom data structures are functionally sound
+    -   functionality belongs to appropriate classes
--   **Database Integration**
+-   **Database Design**
-    -   accessors are well-formed according to best practices discussed in class
-    -   SQL queries are well-formed and correct
+    -   tables use correct data types
+    -   tables utilize primary/foreign key constraints
+    -   relationships modeled appropriately
 -   **Meets spec**
+    -   SQL dump file included, named appropriately, and includes the required seeding elements.
+    -   EER diagram included and named appropriately.
+    -   Gig/Band info is formatted according to spec when outputted, and the user is prompted for a start/end date for filtering gigs by date.
+    -   Functionality for prompting the user to add new bands is completed according to spec.
+    -   Accessors include the ability to view all gigs, and includes the ability to filter these gigs between two dates/times.
+    -   Accessors include the ability to add a new gig and associated bands to the database.
     -   USER_MANUAL file included, named appropriately, and helpful.
     -   System includes helpful help menu and the ability to exit.
     -   Gig/Band info is formatted according to spec when outputted, and the user is prompted for a start/end date for filtering gigs by date.